BirdVox/birdvoxclassify/README.md

 Currently, we support Python 3.6, 3.7, and 3.8.

 #### libsndfile (Linux only)
-BirdVoxClassify depends on the PySoundFile module to load audio files, which itself depends on the non-Python library libsndfile.
+BirdVoxClassify depends on the SoundFile module to load audio files, which itself depends on the non-Python library libsndfile.
 On Windows and Mac OS X, these will be installed automatically via the ``pip`` package manager and you can therefore skip this step.
 However, on Linux, `libsndfile` must be installed manually via your platform's package manager.
 For Debian-based distributions (such as Ubuntu), this can be done by simply running